-- -National and State (in the state the student resides) background studies that shows the ability to provide direct patient care. - -Any, and all, paperwork required by the faculty or clinical facilities
+-National and State (in the state the student resides) background studies that show the ability to provide direct patient care.

+-Any, and all, paperwork required by the faculty or clinical facilities

-Students will cover the cost of the practice compliance requirements, and will upload the documents into the clinical eligibility tracking system (Passport).
+Students will cover the cost of the practice compliance requirements and will upload the documents into the clinical eligibility tracking system (Clinician Nexus).

-Clinical sites may have additional eligibility requirements specific to their facilities, which students must meet in addition to those listed above Students must also complete a release of information form, giving the BSU Department of Nursing permission to share the results of the practice compliance requirements if requested by clinical agencies.
+Clinical sites may have additional eligibility requirements specific to their facilities, which students must meet in addition to those listed above Students must also complete a release of information form, giving the Nursing program permission to share the results of the practice compliance requirements if requested by clinical agencies.